 More serious concerns are raised by the increasing threat that the Saudi Ministry of Health has initiated purchases of copycat UAE-origin pharmaceutical products.
-Current events in the region appear to have emboldened at least one local Saudi copycat pharmaceutical producer.
+Further, current events appear to have emboldened at least one local Saudi copycat pharmaceutical producer.
 The company is now reportedly investigating the possibility of obtaining marketing approval for a blockbuster antibiotic produced by a PhRMA member company.
 Loss of this market for that product would alone cause losses of millions of dollars annually for that PhRMA member company.